Abdulgafaar/photo_gallery/README.md

-#
-Project Features
+## Project features

-Photo gallery website that allow visitors to view pictures, like and also make comments
+A Photo gallery website that allow visitors to view pictures, like and also make comments